indigo-web/utils/README.md

 ## pool
 Simple thread-unsafe object-pool.
 Wrote own implementation as too lazy to benchmark the one from std-library and compare them (thread-safety is anyway not needed, so considered by me to be an overkill).

+## strcomp
+Contains a single function - `EqualFold()`.
+It compares case-insensitively two equal-length strings char-by-char.

 ## uf
 Small package with common and widely used (at least in indigo and some other side projects) unsafe functions `B2S` and `S2B`.
 The implementation is taken from fasthttp.

+## unreader
+Save unneeded bytes for the next time.
+Used mostly to leave data read from socket for future.